polyfony-inc/polyfony/README.md

 Having specific ini configuration files for development and production allows you to :
 * set a bypass email to redirect all email sent in development environment
 * enable compression, obfuscation/minifying and caching only in production
-* show the profiler stack in development
+* show the profiler in development
 * use different database configuration in development or production
 * etc.